AliceLeon/backup-for-Fleur/README.md

-#### Other shit
+#### Others

 - Make sure you have `#define COLOR_ORDER RGB` on ESP8266.
 Or it will all go **green**.

-added some photos
+- added some photos

 I thank the open source community with all of my heart.

-I'll probably add the links later but idk.
+Link to final project: https://aliceleon.org/post/conterproductive/